obruck/hematoscope/_members/katariina-luukkainen.md

   #twitter: oscarbruck
 ---

-Kata (BSc) is studying Medicine at the University of Helsinki and Bioinformation Technology at the Department of Neuroscience and Biomedical Engineering, Aalto University.
-Kata is developing a digital phenotyping pipeline to collect relevant clinical annotations for acute myeloid leukemia patients.
-She has become an expert of the data secure HUS Acamedic environment.
-Kata is closely working with Laura.
+Katariina is a third-year medical student at the University of Helsinki.
+With a Bachelor’s degree in Bioinformation Technology from Aalto University and hands-on experience working in the Hematoscope Lab as part of her PhD Study Track (LTT tutkijalinja) studies, Katariina has developed expertise in clinical phenotyping and predictive data modeling.
+Her current research centers on building data-driven models to predict treatment responses in Chronic Myeloid Leukemia (CML) patients by leveraging clinical and cytomorphological data.
+Katariina applies data analytics and machine learning techniques within secure environments to advance her research.